Marshall Wace LLP Makes New Investment in Palantir Technologies Inc. (NYSE:PLTR)

 Marshall Wace LLP purchased a new position in shares of Palantir Technologies Inc. (NYSE:PLTR – Get Rating) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund purchased 32,423 shares of the company’s stock, valued at approximately $779,000.

-In other Palantir Technologies news, insider Ryan D. Taylor sold 79,439 shares of the company’s stock in a transaction on Thursday, February 24th.
-The stock was sold at an average price of $11.21, for a total transaction of $890,511.19.
+In other Palantir Technologies news, Director Alexander D. Moore sold 33,000 shares of the company’s stock in a transaction on Tuesday, January 4th.
+The stock was sold at an average price of $18.14, for a total transaction of $598,620.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Alexander D. Moore sold 33,000 shares of the company’s stock in a transaction on Tuesday, January 4th.
-The stock was sold at an average price of $18.14, for a total value of $598,620.00.
+Also, insider Ryan D. Taylor sold 79,439 shares of the company’s stock in a transaction on Thursday, February 24th.
+The stock was sold at an average price of $11.21, for a total value of $890,511.19.
 The disclosure for this sale can be found here.
 Insiders have sold 374,256 shares of company stock valued at $4,712,228 over the last 90 days.
 Corporate insiders own 17.00% of the company’s stock.

 Palantir Technologies Profile (Get Rating)